Steve Vladeck: Career

 After law school, Vladeck was a law clerk to judge Marsha Berzon of the U.S. Court of Appeals for the Ninth Circuit from 2004 to 2005.
 He also clerked for judge Rosemary Barkett of the U.S. Court of Appeals for the Eleventh Circuit from May to August 2006.

 Vladeck worked on the legal team managed by Neal K. Katyal that successfully challenged the constitutionality of George W. Bush's Guantanamo Military Commissions.
 In 2005, Vladeck joined the law faculty at the University of Miami School of Law in Coral Gables, Florida.
 In 2007, he joined the faculty at the Washington College of Law at American University.
 In 2016, he joined the faculty at the University of Texas School of Law, where he became the Charles Alan Wright Chair in Federal Courts.
 Vladeck is a founding member of Lawfare; an executive editor, prior co-editor-in-chief and contributor at Just Security; and a contributor at PrawfsBlawg.
 In 2024, Vladeck joined the faculty at Georgetown University Law Center.

 Personal life

-In 2011, Vladeck married Karen Shafrir, the former managing director of Whisler Partners, a law firm for startup technology companies.
-As of 2024, Karen is the Founder & Managing Partner at Risepoint Search Partners, a boutique legal recruiting firm headquartered in Washington, D.C.
+In 2011, Vladeck married Karen Shafrir, the former managing director of Whistler Partners, a law firm for startup technology companies.
+As of 2024, Karen was the Founder & Managing Partner at Risepoint Search Partners, a boutique legal recruiting firm headquartered in Washington, D.C.